 So perhaps it is no surprise that DPS became one of the first public school districts in the nation to explore the idea of creating innovation zones of autonomously operated schools to improve student outcomes.
-A district of 199 schools serving 92,331 students, DPS empowers individual school leaders and leadership teams with the authority to
+A district of 199 schools serving 92,331 students, DPS empowers individual school leaders and leadership teams with the authority to make school-level decisions on behalf of their students.

-CIf you want something you've never had, you have to do something you've never done.
+(f) If you want something you've never had, you have to do something you've never done.

-SUSANA CORDOVA, FORMER ACTING SUPERINTENDENT, DENVER PUBLIC SCHOOLS make school-level decisions on behalf of their students.
+SUSANA CORDOVA, FORMER ACTING SUPERINTENDENT, DENVER PUBLIC SCHOOLS record of proven success.

-Like two other innovation zones profiled in this report (Springfield Empowerment Zone Partnership in Springfield, MA, and Phalen Leadership Academies in Indianapolis), LLN is in its early stages and does not yet have a record of proven success.
 Nonetheless, the innovation zone structure in Denver creates a powerful set of conditions for fostering success, making it worth consideration for other districts and for funders seeking opportunities to support initiatives designed to help more students receive a high-quality education.